microsoftgraph/msgraph-sdk-java-core/README.md

 ## 5. Contributions

 The Microsoft Graph SDK is open for contribution.
-To contribute to this project, see [Contributing](https://github.com/microsoftgraph/msgraph-sdk-java-core/blob/main/CONTRIBUTING.md).
+To contribute to this project, see the [Contributing](https://github.com/microsoftgraph/msgraph-sdk-java-core/blob/main/CONTRIBUTING.md) guide.

 ## 6. Supported Java versions

 The Microsoft Graph SDK for Java library is supported at runtime for Java 8 and [Android API revision 26](http://source.android.com/source/build-numbers.html) or greater.

 ## 7. License